DarkWoodX/crossaint/README.md

 A: Feel free to update the javascript yourself and propose changes on Github, or simply report the issue if you aren't a programmer.

 **Q: Can I make changes to your code?**
-A: Yes, feel free to make changes, and
+A: Yes, feel free to make changes, and do whatever you wa